 Flight Technology is designed for students who aspire to become professional pilots.
 This concentration stresses subjects associated with flight systems, propulsion, structures and electronics.
 Students entering this program should have a strong desire for excellence in aviation as well as the flying skills required of a professional pilot.

 Aviation Management prepares students for entry-level management and administrative positions in aviation and other aviation-related professional fields.
 This course of study combines technical and aeronautical courses with courses in management and information systems.
 Students entering this program should have a technical interest, mathematical proficiency and an ability to develop analytical and communicative capabilities.
 Students also have the opportunity to earn a minor in Management from the College of Business Administration.

-Students have an opportunity to apply and obtain established internships with airlines and airports that pertains to their major.
-Kent State University is the only university to have a bridge program with Express Jet d.b.a.
-Continental Express and one of three universities to have a Delta preferred internship partnership.
+Students have an opportunity to apply and obtain established internships with all airlines and airports that pertains to their major.
+Kent State University is the only university to have a bridge program with Express Jet d.b.a. and Continental Express and one of three universities to have a Delta preferred internship partnership.
 These internships often lead to full time careers upon graduation.